ibaraki-douji/electron-x-angular/README.md

 ## Building / Packaging

+Before building, make sure all the icons are presents and the `package.json` is correctly configured.

+Also check for the following fields in the `package.json` file:
+- `name`: No special characters, no spaces, no uppercase (replace your spaces with `-` and your uppercase with lowercase)
+- `version`: The version of your application (don't add any suffixes like `-dev` or `-beta`)
+- `build.productName`: The name of your application.
+This is the same as the `name` field but with spaces and uppercase.
+- `build.extraResources`: Path for custom resources (like icons, etc.), for now it's only taking the `.ico` files in the `public` folder.

 To build the application, run `npm run build`.
 This will build the Angular application and package it with Electron.

 ```bash